DuncanB112P/DuncanB112P/README.md

 ### Greetings! 👋

-Recovering academic historian, combat vet, and Star Wars superfan attempting to make his way into Cloud Engineering and DevOps.
-Currently 2x AWS certified, learning more about Python, with an eye on future DevSecOps opportunities.
+Recovering academic historian, combat vet, and Star Wars superfan tuned Cloud Engineering and DevOps.
+Currently 2x AWS certified with core competencies in Infrastructure as Code, CI/CD, containerization, scripting, IAM management, and more.
+Long term goals aimed at DevOps and DevSecOps opportunities.

 Find out more about me & feel free to connect with me here: